bartoszlenar/lenar.dev/source/_posts/2020-07-07-hello-world.md

 What’s perfectly understandable, no one ever reads the hello world posts, so I created this short note for the test purposes.

-I plan to deliver one article every two months, so if you come back later (late August 2020), you should expect something technical to read and a reason to stay here a little bit longer.
+I plan to deliver one article every two months, so if you come back later (~~late August~~ November 2020), you should expect something technical to read and a reason to stay here a little bit longer.